GoogleChrome/web.dev/src/site/content/en/blog/optimize-lcp/index.md

 A Content Delivery Network (CDN) is a network of servers distributed in many different locations.
-If the content on your web page is being hosted on a single server, your website will load slower for users that are geographically further away because their browser requests literally have to travel around the world.
+If the content on your web page is being hosted on a single server, your website will load slower for users that are geographically farther away because their browser requests literally have to travel around the world.
 Consider using a CDN to ensure that your users never have to wait for network requests to faraway servers.